Managing Intercompany Transactions

 - Return orders

-When you set up intercompany transactions, you create a list of intercompany partners, called IC Partners, and an intercompany chart of accounts.
-Following these steps, you can perform intercompany general journal transactions.
-You set up dimensions – if needed – separately.
+When you set up intercompany transactions, you create a list of intercompany partners, an intercompany chart of accounts, and intercompany dimensions.
+Afterward, you can create transactions in intercompany general journals.

-The general journal by itself does not include currency functionality, but converts all amounts at the applicable rate to the local currency.
+The general journal by itself doesn't include currencies.
+It converts all amounts to the local currency at the current exchange rate.

-After you set up business partners as customers and vendors in the system, and assign them intercompany partner codes, it is possible to exchange intercompany purchase and sales documents, including items and item charges.
-Business Central supports intercompany transactions between multiple databases, for example, in different countries/regions, as well as multiple currencies, different charts of accounts, different dimensions, and different item numbering.
+After you set up business partners as customers and vendors, and assign them intercompany partner codes, they can exchange intercompany purchase and sales documents, including items and item charges.

-Not all types of data can be exchanged between companies in this way.
+Companies can't use intercompany to exchange all types of data.
 Purchase invoices are not submitted to business partners through intercompany processes.
-But sales invoices that are submitted through intercompany processes will be created as purchase invoices in the receiving company.
+However, sales invoices that are submitted through intercompany processes will be created as purchase invoices in the receiving company.

-Consolidating financial data may especially be relevant for intercompany processes.
+Consolidating financial data might be relevant for intercompany processes.
 For more information, see Consolidating Financial Data from Multiple Companies.

 The following table describes a sequence of tasks, with links to the articles that describe them.